Syed-Faheemuddin/Docker-projects/README.md

 # Docker-projects
 The Infrastructure projects on docker
+With just one command We can set up an environment with lots of containers with required technology
 ## Getting Started

 Get ready with the following stuff before diving into **docker-compose.yml** file.